jigx-com/jigx-docs/docs/Getting started/Planning your app/Testing Plan.md

 ### Tip

 - Use placeholders when the app is new; you know that lists will be empty until they are populated with data.
-See <a href="https://community.jigx.com/t/tips-tricks-use-placeholders/78" target="_blank">Tips and Tricks - Use placeholders.</a>
+See Tips and Tricks - Use placeholders.